magico13/KCT/GameData/KerbalConstructionTime/readme-KCT.txt

 Issue tracker: https://github.com/magico13/KCT/issues

 Changelog:
+v1.3.2.0 (03/07/16)
+ - Hotfix for potentially game breaking bug regarding build sizes in the SPH

 v1.3.1.0 (01/13/16)
  - Fix for errors caused when recovering craft to storage with missing symmetry counterparts
  - Fix for launchpads being stuck at level zero when adding to new save